Calorique

 Best For: Medically-backed estimates

-The Mayo Clinic's calorie calculator carries the authority of one of the world's most respected medical institutions.
+The Mayo Clinic's calorie calculator is useful when users want a healthcare-context estimate.
 The results come with evidence-based context about healthy weight loss and nutrition.
-If you want calorie estimates from a trusted healthcare source, Mayo Clinic is the gold standard.
+If you want a medically framed calorie estimate instead of a full calculator suite, Mayo Clinic is a strong reference point.

 However, the calculator itself is extremely basic.
 It offers only the Mifflin-St Jeor formula, only three activity levels (instead of the standard five), and no additional calculators for macros, TDEE, body fat, or weight loss timeline.
 Mayo Clinic's calculator is best used as a reference point to validate results from a more comprehensive tool like Calorique, rather than as a primary calculator.